django-postgres-metrics/django-postgres-metrics/README.md

 (env)$ python -m pip install django-postgres-metrics
 ```

-You will also need to make sure to have `psycopg2` installed which is already a requirement by
+You will also need to make sure to have `psycopg2` or `psycopg` installed which
-Django for PostgreSQL support anyway.
+is already a requirement by Django for PostgreSQL support anyway.

 Then you need to add `postgres_metrics` to your `INSTALLED_APPS` list.
 Due to the way
 `django-postgres-metrics` works, you need to include it \_before\* the `admin` app: